shanemeagher/service.librespot/README.md

 compile Rust from within LibreELEC feel free to add.

 ## Development
-Currently the addon panics on x86_64 on first start (if avahi running) and when trying to play.
+Currently the addon panics on x86_64 (others untested) on first start (if avahi running).
 See TODO file.